 Inspect & Clean the Spinning Arms of Your Dishwasher

 Deep cleaning of your dishwasher is recommended on a monthly basis, but one step that often gets overlooked is inspecting and cleaning the spinning arms at the bottom of your dishwasher.
 You’ll want to make sure you do this yearly, at a minimum.
-If the arms aren’t spinning properly or the holes in them are full of buildup, your dishes won’t get thoroughly cleaned.
+If the arms aren’t spinning properly or the holes in them are full of buildup from dish soap or other food debris, your dishes won’t get thoroughly cleaned.
 To do this step, check to make sure that the arms spin correctly and clean out any debris that has accumulated inside the holes with a small piece of wire, a toothpick, or small pliers.

 As you’re breaking down your appliances to hit the yearly maintenance checklist above, have you realized it’s time for a renovation?